 Joseph Binder was born in Vienna on 3 March 1898.
 He completed an apprenticeship as a lithographer before attending the Vienna School of Arts and Crafts (Kunstgewerbeschule), where he was taught by Bertold Löffler.
 After finishing his studies, he initially worked at the shared studio ESBETA before establishing his own independent studio in 1924.
 Success soon followed: only a short time later he created complete corporate advertising campaigns, such as for the coffee and tea companies Arabia and Julius Meinl.

 His work received international acclaim relatively quickly and was published in renowned specialist magazines.
-For example, in 1928 Hermann Karl Frenzel wrote about Joseph Binder in the German magazine “Gebrauchsgraphik” (Commercial Art): “He is a born poster designer.
-For every assignment he has succeeded in achieving reduction of a mastered form, the highest principle for any poster designer, visual simplification and the possibility of rapid perception.”
+For example, in 1928 Hermann Karl Frenzel wrote about Joseph Binder in the German magazine “Gebrauchsgraphik” (Commercial Art): “He is a born poster-artist.
+He always succeeds in reducing every task to such a short formula that the foremost law of all poster art : optical simplicity and quick comprehensibility, is achieved.”
 As a result of this international renown, Joseph Binder was given a teaching appointment in the US.
 In 1934 his book “Colour in Advertising” was released by the publishers of the specialist magazine “The Studio” that were situated in London and New York, a choice that also evidences the targeted manner in which Joseph Binder was working towards a career in America.
 The first chapter of the book begins with the words: “Colour is the poster-painter’s chief means of creating effect.
 It is his vital factor, but for that very reason it is necessary in the first place to understand clearly what the laws of colour are.”
 The book is subsequently dedicated to clarifying the significance of colours in the area of applied graphics, with the author adopting a path-breaking approach in his discussion of the topic.

 In 1936 Joseph Binder and his wife Carla finally moved to New York.
 His newly established studio enjoyed very rapid success.
 Here too, he delivered a broad graphic spectrum that extended from company logos, advertisements and posters to magazine covers.
 During this time, valuable help owing to his knowledge of German was provided by Alex Steinweiss who worked in Binder’s studio and was greatly influenced by the design principles of his employer.
 Several years later Steinweiss created the first graphically designed record cover for Columbia Records.